 - Bottom: 75D polyester

-NOTE: All Cascade Mountain Tech Sleeping Pads come with an included inflatable pillow.
-Shop our bags through the links below!
+NOTE: All Cascade Mountain Tech Sleeping Pads come with an included inflatable pillow when purchased from an original retailer.
+Shop our pads through the links below!

 Inflatable Sleeping Pillow FAQs